The Blank Slate Internet

 The world economic system is a marvelous system but may produce

-unsustainable pressures on our social systems and the world’s environmental
+unsustainable pressures on our social systems and on the world's

 would seem to be positive in regards to modifying wasteful consumption